-After injury, starting to train again can be difficult depending on the type of injury, surgery needed, physical therapy appointments, and progression with recovery.
+After an injury, starting to train again can be difficult, depending on the type of injury, surgery needed, physical therapy appointments and progression with recovery.

-All of these need to be considered when starting to train, but most of us also have a life that can compete with the time per day, days per week, equipment available in which to train.
+All of these need to be considered when starting to train, but most of us also have a life that can compete with the time per day, days per week and equipment available in which to train.

 Stew, I am pretty banged up from a previous injury/surgery but recovering and about to complete physical therapy.
 By next week, I should be good to go for training again.
 What do you recommend?
-I have some issues: time constraints (20-30 min), lack of flexibility/mobility, and very little equipment for the next three months.
+I have some issues: time constraints (20-30 minutes), lack of flexibility/mobility and very little equipment for the next three months.
 Now, what do you recommend?
-Sergeant John John,
+Sgt.
+John

 I understand your situation.
-It is actually be a good thing that your time is limited so you will not start off doing too much, too soon, and too often.
-I would treat yourself like a beginner for at least a month and do the workouts in the 45 day beginner plan, a stretching plan, and a food plan.
-You do not need any equipment with the 45 Day plan above except for a place to do calisthenics and some dumbbells.
+It is actually a good thing that your time is limited so you will not start off doing too much, too soon and too often.
+I would treat yourself like a beginner for at least a month and do the workouts in the 45-day beginner plan, a stretching plan, and a food plan.
+You do not need any equipment with the 45-day plan, except for a place to do calisthenics and some dumbbells.
 Most of these workouts are 20-30 minutes each day.
-This routine above will not stress your body out by over exertion, but this plan can be effective enough to get stronger, lose weight, and continue to progress with your recovery.
-Because, you are STILL recovering.

-Mobility and foam roller – You may want to add in a Mobility Day as well along with DAILY stretching – even if that stretching is 10 minutes at the end of the day prior to bedtime.
+Mobility and foam roller: You may want to add in a Mobility Day as well, along with daily stretching -- even if that stretching is 10 minutes before bedtime.

-After about 4-5 weeks, start putting in more intense workouts if you feel the need to progress with heavier dumbbells, harder calisthenics (pullups/dips), and start running if you are ready.
-Here are some guidelines and rules for starting a running program again so you and decrease your chances of injury:
+After about 4-5 weeks, start putting in more intense workouts if you feel the need to progress with heavier dumbbells, harder calisthenics (pullups/dips) and start running if you are ready.
+Here are some guidelines and rules for starting a running program again so you can decrease your chances of injury:

 - If you walk already, try running (mixed with walking).

-- If you are very overweight (40+lbs), running or walking may be painful.
-Walk if you don't feel pain, but you should also consider non-impact cardio options like bike, elliptical, rowing, and swimming to help you lose weight and start the fitness process.
+- If you are very overweight (40-plus pounds), running or walking may be painful.
+Walk if you don't feel pain, but you also should consider non-impact cardio options like bike, elliptical, rowing and swimming to help you lose weight and start the fitness process.